-When searching for information, there are a number of techniques to use that will help refine your search results.
-You can use these strategies when looking for information from the library databases or from a search engine such as Google.
+Advanced search skills can help refine your search results.
+Use these strategies when looking for information from the library databases or Google.

 "social media" "minimum wage" "Port Huron"